 Attach a duplicate of the work order to your customer’s billing statement.
 File your copy of the invoice to the customer’s folder in your contact database, so you can trace your transactions history efficiently when needed.
 You should also confirm with your customer if they’d like to keep the same billing address (whether email or otherwise) and mode of invoice delivery (electronically or printed).

 Improve your work order process flow by understanding each stage of the process and how work orders move through them and identifying gaps that prevent workflow efficiency.
-Sign up for BlueFolder’s free trial of their work order management software and tools which will match your unique business needs, streamline your workflows, remove unnecessary tasks that hinder efficiency, and help you produce better and faster results.
+Schedule a demo of the BlueFolder platform and get a live demonstration of the work order management software and tools which will match your unique business needs, streamline your workflows, remove unnecessary tasks that hinder efficiency, and help you produce better and faster results.